All Episodes

 Abbott just released one.

-We have it others as well.
+We have others as well.

 So the company's ramping up pretty rapidly.

-It's a very reliable test theoretically, because you don't have to swab any part of your body, and you're not going to miss it.
+It's a very reliable test theoretically because you don't have to swab any part of your body and you're not going to miss it.

 It's your blood.

-So they take the blood, they look to see if their antibodies already made against this virus.
+They look to see if their antibodies already made against this virus.

 Some are predicting that 25, maybe even higher percentage of the population could have already been infected and just had mild symptoms and got better.

-Uh and yes, it would allow you to go and travel more readily.
+And yes, it would allow you to go and travel more readily.

 However, there have been a few instances of patients who had the infection, got better, and then got sick again.